LordMartron94/Helm/docs/syntax.md

 ## 3. The Execution Graph (`depends_on`)

 The `depends_on` block defines the edges of the DAG.
-Helm will automatically resolve these dependencies and execute independent graphs in parallel.
+Helm resolves dependencies into execution phases and runs targets in the same phase in parallel when they do not depend on each other.

 Dependencies are declared in a multiline array using brackets `[]`.
-You can pass configuration options to specific dependencies using braces `{}`.
+A dependency is either a target name string or a braced entry with optional modifiers and/or a `params` block.

 ```helm
 target deploy() {